 Service 3: Glyco-peptide mapping

-- Glycoprotein is digested with one of more proteases (trypsin or Lys-C) and analyzed by LC-MS/MS
+- Glycoprotein digest with one of more proteases (trypsin or Lys-C) and analyzed by LC-MS/MS.

 Service 4: Released N-glycan analysis

 - PNGase F treatment to release N-linked glycans.